A summary of frequently asked questions about CJC jurisdiction and procedure.

 Yes.
 If the Commission investigates your complaint, the judge is given notice of the complaint and an opportunity to respond to the allegations you made.

-No. Nothing the Commission can do will affect the decision in your case.
+No. Nothing the CJC can do will affect or overturn any decisions a judge has already made in a case.

-The Commission is not a court and has no authority to grant relief to litigants.
-Commission proceedings are not a substitute for an appeal.
-The Commission cannot advise you about any matter you may have pending in court or give you any other legal advice.
+The CJC is not a court and has no authority to grant relief to litigants.
+CJC proceedings are not a substitute for an appeal.
+The CJC cannot advise you about any matter you may have pending in court or give you any other legal advice.
 If you wish to have a judge's decision reviewed or reversed, you may wish to consult an attorney to review your right to appeal the decision in your case.

 Sometimes, an Agreed Disposition is not the appropriate resolution of a complaint.
-In such a circumstance, the Commission may issue Formal Charges against a judge and proceed to a public hearing.
-If, after the hearing, a majority of the members of the Commission agree that the judge should be disciplined, the Commission may recommend to the Supreme Judicial Court the following sanctions:
+In such a circumstance, the CJC may issue Formal Charges against a judge and proceed to a public hearing.
+If, after the hearing, a majority of the members of the CJC agree that the judge should be disciplined, the CJC may recommend to the Supreme Judicial Court the following sanctions:

 (2) imposition of discipline as an attorney;